Kristina Buožytė: The Collectress (Kolekcionierė)

 Kristina Buožytė's master's degree diploma film The Collectress is about a young woman Gailė (Gabija Ryškuvienė) who lost her ability to feel the emotions after her father's death.
 In order to regain the feelings Gailė has to film the situations and watch them again.
-She starts to constructs sexual situations, thus 'the collection' grows.
+She starts to construct sexual situations, thus 'the collection' grows.
 According to the film-maker, the idea for the screenplay came when searching for the reason why people react to emotions shown on the screen more intensively than to those in real life.
 From its original plot itself to the visual depiction of the essential instincts, The Collectress was review as a Freudian, brave and controversial film which contributes a new and fresh piece in Lithuanian cinema.

 The film was warmly welcomed internationally: it was shown in more than 30 film festivals in Europe (Karlovy Vary, Pusan, Valencia Film Festival, Meinheim, Kinoshock (in Anapa, Russia), North Africa (Cairo Film Festival) and South America (São Paulo).
 Buožytė received The Best Film Award in Lithuanian Cinema and TV Awards Silver Crane (Sidabrinė gervė) and the Best Director Award at the Kinoshock film festival in Russia in 2008.
 The international success of the film-maker's debut opened possibilities for her further career.